oitofelix/dragopkg/specification.md

-## Class of Magic --- Command Line Interface ##
+### Class of Magic --- Command Line Interface

-                      "Where I put my notes about that incantation?"
+> Where did I put my notes about that incantation?
+>
-                                     --- Widragordimus, the magician
+> --- Widragordimus, the magician

 DragoPKG has a standardized command line interface that allows build, installation, removal, upgrade and analyze of packages.
 It has only